NTh1nk/AWSHack/MISSING_FEATURES.md

 # Missing Features for Production Deployment

-This document outlines what's currently missing from TaskPilot AI for production deployment and what needs to be implemented.
+This document outlines what's currently missing from TaskPilot AI for production deployment, focusing on LLM parsing and Slack integration.

 ## 🚨 Critical Missing Components